 LeasePlan is organized in such way that employees act in the interest of clients and treat them with care.
-An example is the product approval process, in which products are specifically assessed to ensure that they are in the client's best interests.
-Another example is the use of client panels in which we ask clients input on various topics, for example on whether our products are clear and how we can improve our service towards clients.
+E.g. LeasePlan follows a formal product approval process, in which products are specifically assessed to ensure that they are in the client's best interests.
+LeasePlan also makes use of client panels in which we ask clients input on various topics, for example on whether our products are clear and how we can improve our service towards clients.